hknutzen/Netspoc/README.md

 - Supports Cisco and Linux devices
   - Chains for iptables.
-  - Access lists for ASA, NX-OS, ACE-module
+  - Access lists for ASA, NX-OS
   - Access lists for IOS with and without Firewall Feature Set.
 - Rules are optimized globally
   - Adjacent IP ranges and port ranges are joined.
   - Redundant rules are removed and optionally warned about.
 - Highly optimized chains for iptables are generated.
-- Object-groups for ASA, ACE and NX-OS are generated.
+- Object-groups for ASA and NX-OS are generated.
 - IPSec configuration for Cisco ASA, ASA and IOS is generated.
 - Commands for static routing are generated (optionally).
 - Network address translation (NAT) is supported.